ColdLombax/Frontend-Planets/README.md

 # Planet Facts
-A responsive website containing awesome planet facts, including rotation times, structure and surface, extraced from a provided JSON file.
+A responsive website containing awesome planet facts, including rotation times, structure, surface and more!
+Extraced from a provided JSON file.

 I had created this website in a few hours as a challenge to myself, accomplish as much as possible within a time frame.
 I'm happy to say I not only accomplished a lot, but finished the project.